Marine Mammal Commission

 Species Status

 Numerous aerial-survey, photo-identification, satellite-telemetry, and genetic studies have made the MHI insular population the world’s most thoroughly studied false killer whales.
 Based on photo-identification studies, its current size is estimated to number between 150 and 200 whales (best estimate = 167), which is believed to be significantly fewer than were present in the late 1980s, when aerial surveys around the MHI sighted individual groups of false killer whales in excess of 400 individuals.
-The major known threat for this and other false killer whale populations in Hawaii is interactions with fisheries that lead to serious injuries or death.

 What the Commission Is Doing